-Originally from China, Shuran Huang (she/her) is a photographer based in Washington, D.C.
-As an international resident, she often confronts the reality of assimilating and adapting to new communities.
-These experiences developed her...
+Shuran Huang (she/her) is a photographer based in Washington, D.C.
+As an international resident originally from China, she often confronts the reality of assimilating and adapting to new communities.
+As the daughter of a translator...

 Languages Spoken: Mandarin, Cantonese, English, Korean, Spanish

-Originally from China, Shuran Huang (she/her) is a photographer based in Washington, D.C.
-As an international resident, she often confronts the reality of assimilating and adapting to new communities.
-These experiences developed her passion for visual storytelling and building connections among different races and cultures.
-Shuran’s work focuses on memory, family, and heritage through moments of intimacy, reflecting on the missing connections in her childhood.
-Her work has been featured on National Geographic, The Washington Post, The Atlantic, The New York Times, National Public Radio, The New Yorker, Netflix, Visura, PowerHouse Books, LG, The Buffalo News, Phoenix New Media (凤凰网), etc.
+Her work has been featured on National Geographic, The Washington Post, The Atlantic, The New York Times, National Public Radio, The New Yorker, Bloomberg, Netflix, Visura, PowerHouse Books, LG, The Buffalo News, Phoenix New Media (凤凰网), etc.

 Shuran earned her master’s degree in photography from the S.I.
 Newhouse School of Public Communications at Syracuse University.
 She studied and graduated from Hong Kong Baptist University with a Bachelor of Arts degree in international journalism.